 Sometimes it felt to me like the words and expressions were unneededly exaggerated or self-congratulatory.

-I’m sure their “four laws of combat” have been helpful too many, but was it necessary to out one’s own horn so badly?
+I’m sure their “four laws of combat” have been helpful too many, but it felt like it was a big blowing of one’s own horn.

 Some passages felt like you were in front of kids playing tin soldiers or teenagers watching action movies.